mongodb-industry-solutions/Leafy-Predictive-Maintenance-Agents/README.md

 # AI Agents Demo with MongoDB Atlas

-To run the demo
-setup env variables as
+To run the demo setup env variables as follows

 Create an .env file in root folder and set the following variables